stamas02/lesion_coder/README.md

 --test-split |          Floating Point Value - The percentage of data to be used for test.
 --log-dir |             String Value - Path to the folder the log is to be saved.
 --log-name |            String Value - This is a descriptive name of the current test to help you distinguish the results.
+--dim /                 Integer Value - Dimensionality of the feature space.

+The log and all the results will be saved to log/ dir unless it is changed through the "log-dir" arg.

+#Results